ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned queue operation speed and a matchmaking-queue exercise.
 - Learned linked lists vs. arrays/lists, tradeoffs between them.
 - Learned iterating through a linked list node by node.
+- Learned adding nodes to the head and tail of a linked list.